 A POS, or point-of-service, health plan is a form of managed care with more flexibility.
 Here's what you should know about POS health insurance.

 A point-of-service health insurance plan, or POS, operates like a health maintenance organization (HMO), except you have more choices.
-Unlike in an HMO, you can see a healthcare provider outside your network, but usually at a higher cost.
+Unlike in an HMO, you can see a healthcare provider outside your network, usually at a higher cost.

-POS health insurance is a form of managed care with flexibility – a hybrid, or middle ground, between an HMO, where your primary care doctor directs your care, and a preferred provider organization (PPO), where you have more choices.
+POS health insurance is a form of managed care with flexibility — a hybrid, or middle ground, between an HMO, where your primary care doctor directs your care, and a preferred provider organization (PPO), in which you have more choices.
 POS plans are usually cheaper than PPO plans but more expensive than HMOs.

 Like an HMO, you may need to choose a primary care doctor (you don’t necessarily need one in a PPO).
 This doctor will make referrals to specialists when you need them.

 You may have copayments, coinsurance, and deductibles, usually for out-of-network care.
 Many POS plans do not have deductibles for in-network care.
 In-network copays, meanwhile, can run between $10 and $25, depending on your plan.

 In a POS, your in-network doctor, hospital, pharmacy, and other healthcare providers will have contracts with your insurance plan to provide you with service at a negotiated rate.
 Some plans offer a choice of doctors within the network without making you choose a primary care doctor.

 But you may need prior authorization from your insurance company for certain drugs, medical equipment, and services.
 Many preventive services, meanwhile, are covered according to federal law.